The 5 Steps to a Perfect Croquet Shot

 Step 2: Concrete Your Feet

 Once you have established that perfect line, nothing else moves.
-"My feet are concreted to the ground," Mary stresses.
+"My feet are concreted to the ground," Mary says.
 "So often I see people, they stalk, they put the mallet down, and then they do this," she says, mimicking a shuffle.
 "Straight away, you've lost your line."

 Step 3: Shift Your Focus from Target to Ball